rakesh7409/umeed.live/README.md

 # umeed.live
-A dynamic MERN website with live repository status for plasma donors and seekers to connect.
+A dynamic MEAN stack website with live repository status for plasma donors and seekers to connect.